House Tours: Stunning First Home Renovation

 Details Matter

-Details really do matter when it comes to putting the finishing touches to any interior design project.
-Hannah and David found the renovation really started to come together when they found some unique feature pieces.
-Quirky finds and accessories can transform a room.
+Hannah and David found that the renovation started to come together when they added unique feature pieces.

 "Small details definitely matter and can make such a massive difference."